JayeshVerma14/learning/README.md

 # learning
-Learning the git and guthub.
+Learning the git and github.